eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 One common situation where it makes sense to create dependent languages is when you only want to read concepts in one language and predefine them in another file (probably also a built-in one).
 Think of splitting SQL into a defining `CREATE TABLE table (...)`) and a reading part (`SELECT * FROM table`).

-> Note that for `n` independent languages, you can simply create `n` independent Langium projects.
+> Notice that for `n` independent languages, you can simply create `n` independent Langium projects.

+If you want to see a living example, I recommend to visit the [`requirements` example](https://github.com/eclipse-langium/langium/tree/main/examples/requirements) of the main [Langium repository](https://github.com/eclipse-langium/langium).

 ## Our plan